MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/install-enable-tls.md

 # Set up TLS for Orchestrator

-This article describes how to set up Transport Security Layer (TLS) protocol version 1.2 with System Center - Orchestrator
+This article describes how to set up Transport Security Layer (TLS) protocol version 1.2 with System Center - Orchestrator.

 ## Before you start